 The role of every dog in the life of its owner usually depends on the owner’s reasons for purchasing or adopting in the first place.
 Thanks to revolutionary cross-breeding techniques, there exists about 340+ different dog breeds as recognized by the international body governing dog breeds (Federation Cynologique).

-Though this number varies between countries because of disparities in breed recognition standards, there is no arguing the fact that new experimentations are constantly bringing up additions to the current lists.
+Though this number varies between countries because of disparities in breed recognition standards, there is no arguing the fact that new experimentations are continually bringing up additions to the current lists.

-One of the most interesting and historical cross-breeds is the German Shepherd Husky Mix.
+One of the most exciting and historical cross-breeds is the German Shepherd Husky Mix.

 Usually referred to as Gerberian Shepsky, this hybrid species is gotten from the cross-breeding of two exceptionally energetic and intelligent dogs, German Shepherd and Siberian Husky breeds.